 No better view of Memphis

 Mud Island Park sits in the heart of the Mississippi River, a short walk from downtown Memphis.
 The park features a scale model of the Lower Mississippi River, an 18-gallery river museum, a 5,000-seat concert venue and fantastic views of the Memphis skyline.
 Mud Island Park is open every day from dawn to dusk.
-The Mississippi River Museum is open Wednesday through Sunday from 10 a.m. to 5 p.m.
-Admission to the park is free but museum and concert tickets cost extra.
+The Mississippi River Museum is closed for the season.

 See 20 different cities without leaving Memphis

 The Riverwalk is an exact scale model of the Lower Mississippi River.
 Merging with the Ohio River, flowing through Cairo, Illinois and zig zagging 954 miles south to the Gulf of Mexico, this replica passes 20 major cities and watersheds.
 Designed by the Corps of Engineers, the Riverwalk is composed of over 1,700 concrete pieces and runs about 5 city blocks.